Its-Ashu/Camera-Fix-for-POCO-F4/README.md

 # Camera-Fix-for-POCO-F4
-A magisk  module for fixing the Camera on POCO F4 running MIUI China ROM's.
+A Magisk/Kernel-SU module for fixing the Camera on POCO F4 running MIUI China ROM's.